The Pali Line

 And it is with regard to this group that desire, when ended, ends pain.

-It is this group that is the nama/rupa together with consciousness that arises as a result of the identification with the intent to produce experience through acts of mind, speech and body, and it is by not injecting identification with intent to experience this group by not taking action with mind speech and body that is the breaking apart of consciousness and nama/rupa that by that breaking apart gives no opportunity for the arising of pain.
+It is this group that is the nāma/rupa together with consciousness that arises as a result of the identification with the intent to produce experience through acts of mind, speech and body, and it is by not injecting identification with intent to experience this group by not taking action with mind speech and body that is the breaking apart of re-knowing-knowledge and nāma/rupa that by that breaking apart gives no opportunity for the arising of pain.

 It is said that this group encompasses that which exists and it is said that there is no existence outside of this group and it is said that Nibbāna or the Arahant is not defined by this group.
 How is this reconciled?

 To understand this it is necessary to understand the idea stated above that what is meant by 'existing' or 'being' or 'living' is 'identified-with consciousness of named form'.
-Where there has been no creation caused by identified with action, there is no thing there that is said to exist.
+Where there has been no creation caused by identified-with action, there is no thing there that is said to exist.
 No thing.
 No being.
 No 'I.' No arahant.
 No Nibbāna.
 No Bodhi Mind.
 Not having come into existence, it is not subject to death or pain.

 This is not just semantics.
 This is not saying that what comes after is the same as what came before.